Menu

 Key Information - Plant-based Baking

-The way MSK approached this problem was not to look for a direct replacement for the egg but to look at an individual recipe, break it down and look at what the egg did in the recipe.
+The way MSK approached this problem was not to look for a direct replacement for the egg but to look at individual recipes, break them down and look at what the egg is actually doing in the recipe, then create new recipes which cover all these elements.

 Whipping/ Aeration